Transocean Ltd. research snapshot

 Base case

-More likely if the Valaris deal closes with conditions, offshore drilling demand remains stable, dayrates hold at current levels, free cash flow stays positive but does not accelerate, and the stock trades in the post-correction range between $4.80 and $6.00.
+More likely if the Valaris deal closes with conditions, offshore drilling demand holds, dayrates stabilize near current levels, free cash flow stays positive without accelerating, and the stock trades toward the analyst median target near $6.30 to $6.40.

 Bearish case

-More likely if the Valaris deal faces regulatory block or onerous conditions, oil prices decline, E&P companies cut offshore budgets, dayrates and utilization fall, free cash flow turns negative, or the company needs to raise equity or restructure debt.
+More likely if the Valaris deal faces regulatory block or onerous conditions, oil prices decline, E&P companies cut offshore budgets, dayrates and utilization fall, free cash flow turns negative, or the company needs to raise equity or issue more shares, which would worsen the dilution that already lifted shares by about 17% over the past year.

 RIG AI technical analysis